foliojs/fontkit/README.md

 Returns whether there is glyph in the font for the given unicode code point.

-#### `font.glyphsForString(string)`

-This method returns an array of Glyph objects for the given string.
-This is only a one-to-one mapping from characters to glyphs.
-For most uses, you should use `font.layout` (described below), which provides a much more advanced mapping supporting AAT and OpenType shaping.

 ### Glyph metrics and layout

 Fontkit includes several methods for accessing glyph metrics and performing layout, including support for kerning and other advanced OpenType positioning adjustments.

-#### `font.widthOfGlyph(glyph_id)`

-Returns the advance width (described above) for a single glyph id.

 #### `font.layout(string, features = [])`